How TikTok is responding to advertisers' concerns about potential bans

 "We are willing to meet with anyone to clarify our position and explain our steps to address any concerns," said Oknayan.

-"Our efforts to ensure U.S. data security, our collaboration with Oracle (for Project Texas), and the oversight and review by the U.S. government are examples of avant-garde setups we have implemented.
-We are happy to discuss them with anyone," he said.
+"Our efforts to ensure US data security, our collaboration with Oracle (for Project Texas), and the oversight and review by the US government are examples of avant-garde setups we have implemented.
+We are happy to discuss them with anyone."

-Oknayan acknowledged brands are curious about the situation and its relevance to consumers as they see how marketing is shifting.
+Oknayan admitted brands are curious about the situation and its relevance to consumers as they see how marketing is shifting.
 Creativity is being reintroduced, which adds value to their ROI.

 He said TikTok is no longer a platform that brands test to see if it works but a fundamental part of their marketing strategy.

 According to Sensor Tower, the increase in revenue when spending on TikTok has seen advertisers pay more on the platform.
-TikTok witnessed the highest growth in U.S. ad spending in Q3 2022 as brands opened their wallets.
-For example, Disney's ad spending on TikTok increased by just under $3 million in Q1 2022 to $17.9 million.
+TikTok witnessed the highest growth in US ad spending in the third quarter of 2022 as brands opened their wallets.
+For example, Disney's ad spending on TikTok increased by just under $3 million in the first quarter of 2022 to $17.9 million.

 "I have been talking to our brand partners about how they can continue to grow their business with us.
 We are also providing value to our users, and TikTok has created livelihoods for many creators and SMBs that rely on us.
 There are protests in Washington today from people saying banning TikTok disrupts their lives," said Oknayan.

-"However, there are 5 million active small and medium businesses on TikTok in the U.S. alone, and many have seen phenomenal growth.
+"However, there are five million active small and medium businesses on TikTok in the US alone, and many have seen phenomenal growth.
 We have creators passionate about specific communities, such as financial literacy, science and technology, or DIY hacks, and they see TikTok as a platform to pursue their passions.
-We are not talking about influencers who are famous for being famous," he said.
+We are not talking about influencers who are famous for being famous."

+He continued: "The broader ecosystem's reaction is refreshing, as they see the actual ROI and how TikTok is reinventing marketing.
+Users see the relevance of our platform and keep coming back to spend time with us.
+SMBs see real business growth, and creators view TikTok as their livelihood."

-Oknayan said TikTok has not seen reluctance from advertisers regarding the potential ban by the U.S. or if ByteDance will divest from TikTok.
+Oknayan claimed TikTok has not seen reluctance from advertisers regarding the potential ban by the US or if Bytedance will divest from TikTok.
 Instead, he argued brands are more concerned about the business they must run and how TikTok is helping them to achieve their business results.

 "Millions of advertisers are working with us and will continue to work with us as we get through this situation.
 So let's cross the bridge of doomsday if we ever get there instead of speculating about it," said Oknayan.